Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/2_Assemble_Smart_Car.rst

 .. note::

-    :red:`The difference from the previous video is the installation of the wheels.
-Please follow STEP 4 of the Wheel installation guide.`
+    :combo:`red font-bolder:The difference from the previous video is the installation of the wheels.
+Please follow` :ref:`STEP 4 <STEP_4>` :combo:`red font-bolder:of the Wheel installation guide.`

 Motor, Wheel and Servo arm
 ****************************************************************